-"A word with you, Alec, please," said Arm-
+A word with you, Alec, please," said Armstrong in a solemn but friendly tone.

-strong in a solemn but friendly tone.
-"All right, Mr. Armstrong, I'm with you," replied the addressed, rising leisurely.
+"All right, Mr. Armstrong, I'm with you,"

+replied the addressed, rising leisurely.

 At that moment the Indian finished trading, and the parson paused, while the fellow bundled up his purchases, nodded his adieux and went out.
 There was the sound of his voice calling to his dogs, "Marse! marse!" the crack of a whip and the jingle of bells, which rapidly grew fainter and fainter in the distance.
 In the meantime, Rogers had gathered up the furs he had just purchased and disappeared with them through the door in the rear of the building, while Miner had moved out of earshot.

 "Alec," began the parson, impressively, at length, "in spite of all I have said to you by way of warning in the past, I am afraid that you are now carrying on in a manner that can end in but one way-disaster to all concerned."
-"What's wrong now?" asked the young man his daughter too much attention."
+"What's wrong now?" asked the young man resentfully.

+Armstrong looked hard at him for a moment, then: "Napiokeesick has been complaining to me," he said severely, "and his complaint is to the effect that you are, to put it mildly, paying his daughter too much attention."
 "Oh, is that so?"
 The young man paused irresolutely; he seemed to have difficulty in going on.
-He looked toward Miner as if for going on.
 He looked toward Miner as if for guidance, but that individual was closely examining a dog-harness which hung on the right wall.
 Receiving no inspiration from that source, the boy pulled himself together and, with a spurious attempt at nonchalance, "Well, he is lying," he said, without looking into the minister's face, while a blush covered his own.